cgwalters/git-evtag/README.md

 }
 ```

-This strong checksum, when covered by a GPG signature, can be verified
+This strong checksum, can be verified reproducibly offline after
-reproducibly offline after cloning a git repository for a particular
+cloning a git repository for a particular tag.
+When covered by a GPG
-tag.
+signature, it provides a strong end-to-end integrity guarantee.

 It's quite inexpensive and practical to compute `Git-EVTag-v0-SHA512`
 once per tag/release creation.
 At the time of this writing, on the